How Many Candles Are on a Menorah?

 How do you light a menorah?

+Now that you know how many candles are on a menorah, the next step is learning how to light them.
 On the first night of Hanukkah, we place a candle in the holder farthest to the right.
 On the second night, we place a new candle where the first one was, plus a second candle immediately to its left.
 We continue in this manner each night, placing candles from right to left.

 Once the candles have been placed, we light the shammash and recite a series of blessings.
 Then, using the shammash, we light the evening’s candles from left to right, so we are always lighting the newest one first.